Code-Institute-Submissions/Vesss-ves-weather-app/README.md

 It uses Postgresql to store data.

-**The project is split into six apps - 'Merchandise', 'Homepage', 'User Homepage', 'Cart', 'Billing', 'Accounts'.**
+**The project is split into eight apps - 'Merchandise', 'Homepage', 'User Homepage', 'Cart', 'Billing', 'Orders', 'Accounts', 'Addresses', .**

 ## Features